nasa/openmct/e2e/README.md

 ### File Structure

-Our file structure follows the type of type of testing being excercised at the e2e layer and files containing test suites which matcher application behavior or our `src` and `example` layout.
+Our file structure follows the type of type of testing being exercised at the e2e layer and files containing test suites which matcher application behavior or our `src` and `example` layout.
 This area is not well refined as we figure out what works best for closed source and downstream projects.
 This may change altogether if we move `e2e` to it's own npm package.

 |File Path|Description|
 |:-:|-|